cyberbotics/webots/docs/guide/using-your-ide.md

 - `SL_SUFFIX` is the suffix of a shared library: `.so` on Linux, `.dylib` on macOS and `.dll` on Windows.
 - `PYTHON_VERSION` is your Python version, but concatenated (`27`, `37`, etc.).

-Documenting every IDE for each OS is a huge and unmaintainable task.
-This is why only some of them are documented.
-They could serve as a reference for others.

 ### Visual Studio